Overview

 Statistics

-For 2022-23, there were 2,760 identified gifted students in grades prekindergarten through 12th grade, served by a variety of courses, programs and enrichment services.
+There were 2,885 identified gifted students in the district, served by a variety of courses, programs and enrichment services.

 English Learners

 For more than 25 years, Union Public Schools has served the community with an adult basic education program to assist adults through GED/HiSET Preparation classes and/or English language learning for non-native English speakers.
-During the 2022-23 school year, Union’s Adult Basic Education (ABE) program enrolled approximately 1,200 students in these classes.
+During the 2023-24 school year, Union's Adult Basic Education program enrolled about 1,500 students in these classes.